RadialDevGroup/ombudsman/PAIRING.md

 **When working independently, focus can be impacted by a number of environmental or personal conditions.
 At Radial, we recognize that people have 'off' days and sometimes struggle to focus.
 Furthermore, as a company, we tend to take on hard problems, and at times, hard projects or hard customers.
 We realize that this can also affect performance as fatigue associated with the difficulty of planning and addressing high-level considerations will sometimes adversely affect delivery performance.
 For this reason, we generally plan to ensure that sufficient resources are allocated to less structured projects in order to ensure the best available efficiency of delivery.**

-James has been working on a poorly organized project with a difficult-to-understand code-base and data model.
+James has been working on a poorly organized project with a difficult-to-understand code base and data model.

 > James can work with another developer to help him to stay focused and navigate much needless indirection.
 While James navigates the code, his pair can ask leading questions to help cue his next step.
 When James gets tired of navigating, his pair can take over, and James can cue the other developer as they work towards a solution

-Mark has been working on a poorly-written legacy code-base that seems obscure the purpose of each method rather than breaking methods into comprehensible blocks.
+Mark has been working on a poorly-written legacy code base that seems to obscure the purpose of each method rather than breaking methods into comprehensible blocks.

 > Mark's pair can help him from descending into a refactoring rabbit hole by refocusing the work on the goal, rather than on a refactoring towards impossible perfection.